celador/ForceCode/README.md

 ## IMPORTANT

 As of version 3.17.0, you will be required to install the SFDX-CLI on your system in order for this extension to function!
 The ability to run a DX command via the ForceCode menu has also been removed because of this change.
+The extension size has been dramatically reduced because of this change (Went from ~50MB unpackaged to under 2MB!).

 ## Slack